amethystaurora-robo/simulation_practice/README.md

 - T: average temperature
 - S: average salinity

-This model divides the ocean into 2 boxes, a northern latitude and a southern latitude, finally giving 4 variables-the 2 main variables of each box: (T1, S1) and (T2, S2).
+This model divides the ocean into 2 boxes, a northern latitude and a southern latitude, with (T1, S1) and (T2, S2).
 The idea with the Stommel model is to produce a circulation strength by finding the density difference between the two boxes, resulting in a variable for AMOC strength:
 - 𝛹=𝑇−𝑆

 Oceanic boundary conditions (the ocean's temperature and salinity in an equilibrium state) are defined using θ and 𝜎 as average surface temperature and salinity, which they evolve towards exponentially.